Introduction

 Sleep Disturbance and Brain Health

-- Memory and concentration problems
+- Difficulty with memory and concentration

-- Reduced academic performance
+- Lower academic performance

-- Increased stress and emotional instability
+- Increased stress and emotional imbalance

 Reduced Social and Communication Skills